JanusGraph/janusgraph/RELEASING.md

 * NOTICE.txt
 * UPGRADE.asc
 * janusgraph-site/src/site-resources/index.html
-  (this template generates a new http://thinkaurelius.github.io/titan/)
+  (this template generates a new root index page)

 Some of these updates could potentially be automated, but tweaking documentation before a release will always require at least human in